abaer123/Racing-Repository/README.md

 ## Contribution Guidlines

 Tanuki Racing is actively maintained by the Demo Architecture and GitLab team.
-Feels free to contribute back to the project by opening a merge request to fix a broken pipeline, piece of code, or add an additional course.
+To get started, please click **Request Access** at the top of the page to start contributing.
+Feel free to contribute back to the project by opening a merge request to fix a broken pipeline, piece of code, or add an additional course.
 Please remeber to assign the MR to @lfstucker and add an entry to the RELEASE.md to keep track of any changes or updates. **Please note you must be a GitLab employee to contribute to the project**